On this page:

 The Australian Institute of Refrigeration, Air Conditioning and Heating (AIRAH) have published the industry guide Flammable Refrigerants Safety Guide 2013 about managing the health and safety risks associated with the safe design, manufacture, supply, installation, conversion, commissioning, operation, maintenance, decommissioning, dismantling and disposal of refrigeration and air conditioning equipment and systems that use a flammable refrigerant.

-Technical guidance for refrigeration systems is available in various Australian Standards including AS/NZS 1677: Refrigerating systems, Part 1 Refrigerant classification, and Part 2 Safety requirements for fixed applications.
+Technical guidance for refrigeration systems is available in various Australian Standards including AS/NZS 5149 series for refrigerating systems and heat pumps.

 - Last updated